Skip to content

 cryptroot-unlock

-Enter the passhphrase and the server should continue to boot.
+Enter the passphrase and the server should continue to boot.

 Securely Delete Leftovers